Last updated: March 8, 2020 By Arvin Reynold

 - Lastly, with modular helmets, riders cannot ride motorcycles at full speeds with the chin bar up in an open face position.
 The chin bar when in open position acts as wind sail and will, therefore, put a lot of pressure on the rider’s neck at high speeds.

 Modular helmets have become extremely popular in the recent past because they are highly versatile and comfortable.
 This is evident because there are a large number of manufacturers offering a wide range of the modular helmets in different shapes, sizes and colors.
+You can attach a Bluetooth headset to make a phone call as well.

 However, as a rider before you make a purchasing decision you should carefully consider the features such helmet offers versus your riding requirements.
 Most importantly consider carefully the ventilation, noise reduction features, fitting and the price of the helmet.